Maness wins Mt. Juliet mayor's race

 “I feel good about the election.
 I had a lot of good help,” he said.
 “I look forward to getting started on the next four years.”

+He said he plans to make addressing traffic safety and congestion at top priority.
+Another priority is working with Maness and the rest of the commission in getting fire department funding made a part of the general fund budget.

+“I entirely grateful for all my supporters, my wife Cheri, and my family members who worked to make this campaign a success,” Hefner said.

-Jennifer Milele said she was relieved she won her race.
-She was appointed in August and must run again in two years for a full-term, but Tuesday’s victory was sweet.
+Milele said she was relieved she won her race.
+She was appointed in August and must run again in two years for a full-term, but Election Day’s victory was sweet.

 “I’m glad it’s over.
 I’m so excited,” she said.
 “I just feel like I worked so hard for it.”